jomulder/BFpack/README.md

 BF1 <- BF(ttest1)
 ```

-This executes an exhaustive test around the null value: `H1: mu = 5`
+This executes an exploratoory ('exhaustive') test around the null value: `H1: mu = 5`
 versus `H2: mu < 5` versus `H3: mu > 5` assuming equal prior
 probabilities for `H1`, `H2`, and `H3` of 1/3.
 The output presents the
 posterior probabilities for the three hypotheses.